Last updated: January 1, 2016 (1 month ago)

 We host workshops and retreats in areas such as personal and spiritual growth, deep ecology, permaculture, community building and social justice.

-Our 40-acre property has full conference/workshop facilities including a hall, restaurant, and suites of accommodations for small and large groups.
+Our 16 hectare (40 acre) property has full conference/workshop facilities including a hall, restaurant, and suites of accommodations for small groups.
 We welcome enquiries for holding workshops and retreats that further our sustainable and ethical practices.

 We are also open to additional community members at this stage.
 There may be building sites and rental spaces for like-minded people who share our vision and have the energy and enthusiasm to see this project through.